Start Your Christmas Village with this German Half-Timbered Paper House

 Speaking of roof flaps – what is the purpose of those things anyway?
 They function as the under roof and give support to the house so it holds its shape better.
 Curve the roof flaps gently to match the curve of the roof.
 Clip together.
 Draw a line so you know how much of the excess cardboard to cut off.
 The easiest way to glue these in place is to put a line of glue where they meet at the top.
 Apply the binder clip to hold them together.
 Let dry.
 When dry, cut off the excess cardboard, then glue the edge of the roof flaps to the each gable.
 Now these roof flaps provide good support for the gables.

-Glue the roof to the house
+Glue the roof to your Christmas Village House

 Be sure the previous pieces you have glued are dry before you glue on the roof.
 If you use the Aleene’s Fast Grab or Quick Dry glue you do not have to wait nearly as long because these glues are pretty thick.
 Score the middle of the roof piece and fold it at the scored line.
 Then gently curve each side to mimic the curve of the roofline.
 Draw a bead of glue on the gable edges and the base of the roof flaps.
 You don’t want the glue smooshing out too much, especially if you have already painted your house.
 Just dab it with a paper towel to remove the excess glue.